opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 1) If they reach out directly to decisionmakers, be firm and clear with them that this is a violation of chain of command.
 DO NOT reach out to developers with surveys or 1o1s about how they find the DX at the company.
 (See above points about not making more work than we have to)

+🚨 end sarcasm 🚨

 ----

 ## R for Excel users

 In my senior year of undergraduate engineering, Lotus 1-2-3 replaced FORTRAN as the go-to tool for data analysis.
-Excel eventually replaced that as the killer app.
+Excel eventually replaced 1-2-3 as the killer app.
 The vast majority of users became fairly proficient with the tool in just days, building all sorts of reports and graphics.
-When you think about it, this is an amazing feature of Excel.
-Every day, all over the world, people open up a spreadsheet to do data entry and then, bit by bit, learn to do increasingly complex analytical tasks.
+When you think about it, this is an amazing aspect of Excel.
+Every day, people open up a spreadsheet to do data entry and then, bit by bit, learn to do increasingly complex analytical tasks.
 Excel is a master at teaching people how to use Excel.

 R is not like that.